QuTech-Delft/cQASM-spec/docs/language_specification/statements/language_extension.md

-Language extensions can be used to add client-specific (assembly) code to a cQASM circuit.
+Assembly declarations can be used to add backend-specific (assembly) code to a cQASM circuit.
-A language extension is realized through an **`asm`** _declaration_ statement.
+An assembly declaration is realized through an **`asm`** _declaration_ statement.
-An **`asm`** declaration statement consists of the keyword **`asm`** with the identifier of the client in parentheses, followed by a code block containing the client code enclosed in curly brackets:
+An **`asm`** declaration statement consists of the keyword **`asm`** with the identifier of the backend in parentheses, followed by a code block containing the asembly code enclosed in curly brackets:

 !!! info ""